 Option 1: YES Waiver Service Provider (Individuals)

 Individuals interested in becoming a YES Waiver Service Provider must contract directly with a Local Mental Health Authority (LMHA) or Local Behavioral Health Authority (LBHA) to provide one or more YES services.
-The YES Policy Manual, on the YES Provider Portal webpage, has descriptions of each YES Waiver service and information about qualifications and training requirements.
+The YES Policy Manual has descriptions of each YES Waiver service and information about qualifications and training requirements.
 Each LMHA/LBHA has their own contracting and onboarding process which includes mandated trainings for all providers.
 Individuals interested in applying should contact the LMHA/LBHA by phone and request to speak with the YES Program Manager who can provide details about the contracting process.
-You can search for LMHA/LBHA’s by zip code and/or county at this website.
+You can search for LMHA/LBHA’s by county at this website.

 Option 2: Open Enrollment – YES Waiver – Comprehensive Waiver Provider (Organizations)

 Comprehensive Waiver Providers (CWPs) will contract directly with HHSC and agrees to provide YES Waiver services. either through employees or sub-contracted providers.
-The YES Policy Manual, on the YES Provider Portal webpage, has descriptions of each YES Waiver service and information about qualifications and training requirements.
+The YES Policy Manual has descriptions of each YES Waiver service and information about qualifications and training requirements.
 The YES Policy Manual has descriptions of each service and information about qualifications and training requirements.
-CWPs’s must apply through the Open Enrollment website.
+CWPs must apply through the Open Enrollment website.

-YES Waiver web-based provider trainings can now be found on the Centralized Training website.
-Visit Centralized Training and click on the Youth Empowerment Services Waiver info tab.
+YES Waiver web-based provider trainings can now be found on the YES Waiver Training website.

 Wraparound Technical Support and Training